MrPotatoManLol/The-Upsidedown-Rules-and-Information/README.md

 - Advertising (To a certain extent)
 - Starting Events (To a certain extent)

-All punishments made by staff follow a Punishment Level.
+Sometimes, when the Staff Team is unsure how to handle a situation, we will use the Punishment Level System.
 Listed below are the levels that staff use to punish members.
 For more information, read Rule Punishment Levels

 ### Punishment Levels
 ```